 One thing you can do to help mitigate the risks of malicious changes is ensure that you are constantly monitoring and recording any changes taking place in the Active Directory.

-Below are the steps you can take to enable auditing of Active Directory modifications using native processes:
+Below are the methods to enable Active Directory auditing:

 In order to configure all the policies, define the following categories and then configure them one after another: